Hierarchical Selective Recruitment in Linear-Threshold Brain Networks, Part I: Single-Layer Dynamics and Selective Inhibition: Internal Dynamics of Single-Layer Networks

-\begin{proof} Despite their similarity, different equivalences need to be established and results need to be invoked for the bounded and unbounded cases.
+\begin{theorem}\longthmtitle{EUE} The network dynamics~\eqref{eq:dyn-d} has a unique equilibrium for all $\dbf \in \real^n$ if and only if $\Ibf - \Wbf \in \Pc$. \end{theorem} \begin{proof} Despite their similarity, different equivalences need to be established and results need to be invoked for the bounded and unbounded cases.
 Therefore, we prove the result separately for each case.

 \emph{Case 1: $\mbf < \infty \ones_n$.} The existence of equilibria is guaranteed by the Brouwer fixed point theorem~\cite{LEJB:11} for all $\Wbf$ and all $\dbf$.
 We use results from~\cite{DK-RL:87} to characterize uniqueness.
 Following the terminology therein, the set $\Cc = \setdef{\Omega_\sigmab}{\sigmab \in \zls^n}$ is a chamber system and its branching number is $4$ by Assumption~\ref{as:1}.
 Let $f(\xbf; \dbf) = \xbf - [\Wbf \xbf + \dbf]_\zeros^\mbf$ which, for any $\dbf$, is piecewise-affine on the chamber system $\Cc$ by~\eqref{eq:dyn-switch} and is proper since $\|f(\xbf; \dbf)\| \to \infty$ whenever $\|\xbf\| \to \infty$.